Cinderella (1997 film): Origins and development

 Brandy likened being hand-selected for Cinderella by a performer she idolizes to a real-life fairy tale, accepting the role because she already had successful singing and acting careers, in addition to relating to the main character in several ways.
 The fact that Cinderella is traditionally depicted as white did not discourage Brandy from pursuing the role.
 Having grown up watching Caucasian actresses portray Cinderella, Houston felt that 1997 was "a good time" to cast a woman of color as the title character, claiming the choice to use a multi-cultural cast "was a joint decision" among the producers, who agreed that every "generation [should] have their own 'Cinderella'."
-Executive producer Debra Martin Chase explained that, despite enjoying Warren's performance as Cinderella, she and Houston "realized we never saw a person of color playing Cinderella", explaining, "To have a black Cinderella ... is just something.
+Executive producer Debra Martin Chase explained that, despite enjoying Warren's performance as Cinderella, she and Houston "realized we never saw a person of color playing Cinderella", explaining, "To have a black [sic] Cinderella ... is just something.
 I know it was important for Whitney to leave this legacy for her daughter."
 Chase hoped that the film mirroring an evolving society "will touch every child and the child in every adult", encouraging "children of all colors [to] dream."
-One Disney executive would have preferred to have a white Cinderella and black Fairy Godmother and suggested singer-songwriter Jewel for the title role.
-The producers refused, insisting that "The whole point of this whole thing was to have a black Cinderella."
-Zadan maintains that Brandy was the only actress they had considered for the role, elaborating, "it's important to mention because it shows that even at that moment there was still resistance to having a black Cinderella.
-People were clearly still thinking, 'Multicultural is one thing, but do we have to have two black leads?"
+One Disney executive would have preferred to have a white Cinderella and Black Fairy Godmother and suggested singer-songwriter Jewel for the title role.
+The producers refused, insisting that "The whole point of this whole thing was to have a black [sic] Cinderella."
+Zadan maintains that Brandy was the only actress they had considered for the role, elaborating, "it's important to mention because it shows that even at that moment there was still resistance to having a black [sic] Cinderella.
+People were clearly still thinking, 'Multicultural is one thing, but do we have to have two black [sic] leads?"